brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

 Yuna has a lot of abilities, but she is, first and foremost, a [healer](/5e-build-guides/support-caster-builds/).
 Yes, [Rikku](/dnd-in-pop-culture/final-fantasy/ff10-rikku/) can do some great healing with her alchemical abilities, but Yuna is focused on healing.
 That’s not to say that she’s without offensive capabilities.
 As a summoner, she has great damage potential, and summoning is also a great defensive tactic, taking the fire off of the party for a few rounds.
 And once Yuna gets access to the Holy spell, she’s also a pretty powerful [offensive mage](/5e-build-guides/blaster-caster-builds/) in her own right.
 So Yuna is a healer with good offensive and defensive capabilities.
 That’s a pretty tall order.

 Thankfully, **Clerics** fit that description extremely well while also holding to the holy theme.
-Of the full casters, Clerics are the most tanky; their healing capabilities are best in class; and they also do excellent damage at all levels.
+Of the full casters, Clerics are the most tanky, their healing capabilities are best in class, and they also do excellent damage at all levels.

 Yuna’s exceptional healing ability and role as a caretaker for wayward spirits puts her naturally in the **Grave Domain** subclass.
 I often see Grave Clerics portrayed as creepy and obsessed with death, but the description and role in the party actually seems much more like a funeral director: someone who gives closure to death and consoles those left behind.
 That’s exactly what Yuna does in the game.
 The Grave Domain grants Potent Spellcasting, allowing Clerics to add their Wisdom modifier to cantrip damage, making this a very magic-focused character.